-Manuela Valenti is an Italian artist, fashion model and entrepreneur.
-Valenti's Italian born parents immigrated to Venezuela looking for a better life right after WWII.
-She finds home along with her family in Puerto Ordaz, a small city in the South of Venezuela, where she grows and becomes in contact with important Venezuelan artists like Carlos Cruz Diez and Jes s Soto whom influenced her and become integral part in the development of her artistic career.
+Manuela Valenti is an Italian-American contemporary artist, fashion model, psychopedagogist and business woman.
+Valenti's Italian born parents migrated to Venezuela, South America looking for a better life after WWII.
+She was introduced to the art world early on in her life by her mother, a watercolor artist and gemologist.
+From early on she became mesmerized by the works of important world renowned Venezuelan artists like Carlos Cruz Diez and Jesús Soto whom influenced her becoming integral part in the development of her artistic career.

-In 2003 after welcoming the birth of their 3rd child another important change is about take place, and in 2004 Valenti, her husband and now 3 kids moved to the Basque Country in Spain.
-While in Spain, Valenti travels to throughout France, Spain, Italy and Croatia gathering inspiration for her landscapes while satisfying important European landscape and abstract collectors from around the world.
+In 2004, a year after welcoming the birth of their 3rd child Valenti, her husband and now 3 kids moved to the Basque Country in Spain.
+While in Spain, Valenti travels throughout France, Spain, Italy and Croatia gathering inspiration for her landscapes while satisfying important European landscape and abstract collectors from around the world.
 She exhibits during the Biennale of Venice in 2004 and participates in many other exhibitions while in Europe.
-Back to the US in early 2006, Valenti lands in Detroit, Michigan from where she currently works as a full time artist.
+Back to the US in early 2006, Valenti lands in Detroit, Michigan from where she currently works.

-Valenti soon becomes one of the most influential artists and the first artist in the world to ever have her own line of organic skin care products and Eau de Perfume.
-In early 2007 Valenti founded By Valenti Organics the first ever line of Organic Skin Care products in the world developed by a contemporary artist, and in 2010 Valenti launches URBAN the first Artist Designed Eau de Perfume.
+Valenti soon becomes one of the most influential artists and the first artist in the world to ever have her own line of skin care products and Eau de Perfume.
+In early 2007 Valenti founded By Valenti Organics the first ever line of Artist Designed and Formulated Skin Care products in the world.
+In 2010 Valenti launches URBAN the first Artist Designed Eau de Perfume.

 Valenti's inspiration is found in the everyday situations and experiences, mainly focusing on capturing daily scenes and landscapes inspired by her trips throughout Europe for which she's most recognized for.
 Travels, people, family, her kids and pets are integral part of this never ending world that surrounds her which brings the necessary sparkle for her creations.
-Fascinated by human nature and emotions, Manuela is able to transform what she lives and experiences into the works the viewer connects with.
+Fascinated by how humans interact and emotions, Valenti is able to transform what she lives and experiences into the works the viewer connects with.
 With a vibrant palette filled with daring colors Valenti takes the viewer through a conveyor of images and emotions in a variety of subject matters.

-In 2009, Manuela was hit with the first death of the many she would suffer in a span of 8 years.
+In 2009, Valenti was hit with the first death of the many she would suffer in a span of 8 years.
 The passing of her mother in law was as she put it "the beginning of the end of my creativity".
-In 2010 Valenti would loose her dad which she loved very much but became estranged due to the inoperable brain tumor he suffered from that transformed him in a different person, she sometimes had numerous serious arguments.
-In 2011 she received another emotional hit when her brother in law, her husbands only brother, would die from complications due to a kidney transplant operation in Venezuela.
-In 2012 Manuela lost her beloved dog named Pongo, a 3 year old Newfoundland the family got for the kids but that became Valenti's 4th, four legged son.
+In 2010 Valenti received the news her father whom was living in Italy had passed away due to the inoperable brain tumor that had metastasized from a lung cancer that was never treated.
+In 2011 she received another emotional hit when her brother in law, her husbands only brother, would die from complications due to a kidney transplant operation.
+In 2012 Valenti lost her beloved dog named Pongo, a 3 year old Newfoundland, and Valenti's 4th four legged son.
 A month later loosing their 12 year old Persian cat, named Lucky, who they had adopted for their oldest son right after moving to the US.
-Three years later on April 2015, Manuela would find her 16 year old special needs daughter Dani dead in her bedroom, from sudden death syndrome.
-Manuela's life was completely shattered.
+Three years later on April 2015, Valenti would find her 16 year old special needs daughter Dani dead in her bedroom, from sudden death syndrome.
+Valenti's life at that point completely shattered finished crumbling after the death of her mother in May 2017.
+Valenti has referred as her being completely broken and impossible to see and feel the beauty and passion she once had.

 Published in the February Issue of American Art Collector.